-Coursework in a histology associate's degree program tends to be practical and hands-on in nature.
+Coursework in a histology associate's degree program tends to be practical and hands-on.
 While students gain a strong understanding of medical terms and procedures, they must also learn how to apply those procedures in actual laboratory settings.
-Some courses included in a histology program are listed below:
+Some courses included in a histology program are:

 - Technical report writing

 Histology technicians typically work in hospitals or other medical research facilities under the supervision of licensed pathologists.
 According to the U.S. Bureau of Labor Statistics (BLS), the mean salary for a medical and clinical laboratory technician was $41,420 in 2015.
 Employment opportunities in the medical laboratory technologist and technician field, combined, are projected to increase 16% between 2014 and 2024.